icakinser/FlatDB/README.md

 # FlatDB

-A powerful and lightweight flat database library for JavaScript that stores data in JSON format.
+A powerful and lightweight flat database library for JavaScript that stores data in JSON format with advanced binary storage capabilities.
 Perfect for small to medium-sized projects, prototypes, and applications requiring a simple yet feature-rich database solution.

 ## Features

 - **Tables with Schema Validation**: Define table schemas with field types, required fields, and constraints
+- **Advanced Binary Storage**: Store, search, and manage binary data with powerful querying capabilities
 - **Indexing**: Create indexes on fields for faster query performance
 - **Foreign Key Constraints**: Maintain data integrity with foreign key relationships
 - **Bulk Operations**: Efficient batch inserts, updates, and deletes